NTIG-Uppsala/elevhalsa-skylt/documentation.md

 # Raspberry Pi

 ```
-These steps are already done so you dont have to do them unless you are starting from scrtach, so to say starting with a new Rasberry
+These steps are already done so you don't have to do them unless you are starting from scratch, so to say starting with a new Rasberry

 Tool and OS that are necessary: